BingHan58/COSI103-PA3/README.md

 2. snake
 3. fruit
 ```
-If the user eneter 4, the program will show transactions
+If the user enter 4, the program will show transactions
 ```
 Enter an option: 4
 (1, 'Food', 103.0, '2022-03-28', 2)